liamcsmith/PDVTool/README.md

 % Importing data from within the app: PdvAnalysis()

-% Basic Route of passing inputs: PdvAnalysis('Time',<TimeArray>,'Voltage',<VoltageArray>)
+% Basic Route of passing inputs: PdvAnalysis('Time',obj_1Darray,'Voltage',obj_1Darray)

-% Passing in ImportScope output cleanly: PdvAnalysis('Trace',<ImportScopeOutput>)
+% Passing in ImportScope output cleanly: PdvAnalysis('Trace',obj_importscopeoutput)

-% For identifying what trace you're working on.
+% For identifying what trace you're working on: PdvAnalysis('Title',obj_string)
-PdvAnalysis('Title',<FigureTitle>)

 % Variable will created from previous analysis.
-Can be used to re enter a previous analysis.
+Can be used to re enter a previous analysis: PdvAnalysis('Parameters',obj_parametervariable)
-PdvAnalysis('Parameters',<ParametersVariable>)

-% Fully programmatic analysis of supplied data with supplied parameters.
+% Fully programmatic analysis of supplied data with supplied parameters: PdvAnalysis('Automate',obj_logical)
-PdvAnalysis('Automate',<logical>)

 If you want to run this within a function please insert the following nested function inside your function or script then see the included examples or speak to me.